NicholasMacasaet/Capstone-Club-Task-Management-App/README.md

-# This is the initial simulated proof of concept for the Streamline Task Management App for the APS490/CSC494 Capstone Course
+# This is the simulated prototype for the Streamline Task Management App for the APS490/CSC494 Capstone Course

 ## Demo Instructions
 - link to demo: https://streamline-simulated-demo.netlify.app